 When Did The Green Revolution Start?

-You see, the process required thorough genetic research along with pesticide and herbicide development that needed an enormous investment.
+You see, the process required thorough genetic research and pesticide and herbicide development, which needed an enormous investment.
 Rockefeller and Ford Foundation funded the program.
 They believed in Borlaug’s vision to make the world a better and sustainable place for future generations.